dali-lab/orientation/README.md

 ### Justin Baltazar
 Hallo.
 I'm a '21!
 I like the color blue too, but my favorite code editor is VSCode >:)

+### Alejandro Lopez
+Hello!
+I am Alejandro (Alex) and I am a '23.
+I am a developer here at DALI.